todiadiyatmo/wp-ffpc/readme.txt

 = 1.7.0 =
 *2014-09-19*

-* **dropped Xcache support**, the reasons behind this is the outstandingly terrible documentation of Xcache
+What's new:

 * added varying expiration time options

+What's changed:

+* **dropped Xcache support**: the reasons behind this is the outstandingly terrible documentation of Xcache
+* **dropped persistent memcache mode**: no one was using it and even if the were only caused trouble
+* **removed '/wp-' hardcoded cache exception**; this is now the default in the regex exceptions field as ^/wp-; please add this manually in case you've already been using the regex field

+What's on it's way:

+* brace yourselves, redis support is coming

 = 1.6.4 =
 *2014-09-12*

+What's fixed:

 * downgraded log level from halting-level fatal to warning ( thank you PHP for the consistent naming... ) in case the selected extension is missing
 * leftover code parts cleanup